alwaysgreenhq/alwaysgreen/examples/demos/README.md

 # Run the tests to see failures
 pytest

-# Use Nova to fix the failing tests
+# Use AlwaysGreen to fix the failing tests
 nova fix

 # Verify the fixes